typedb/typedb/docs/pages/academy/2-GRAQL/3-insert-delete-queries.md

 ### What have you learned?
 In this tutorial we have learned the basics of inserting and deleting data from a Grakn knowledge base.
 We also have learned how to match relations.
-By now you should have a solid foundation of GRAQL and you could already go on and start building your first ontology.
+By now you should have a solid foundation of Graql and you could already go on and start building your first ontology.
 But there are a few type of queries that I want to introduce to you.

 ## What next?
 In the [next lesson](./other-queries.html) you will be introduced to other, less common kind of queries.
-Once again a more complete description of the GRAQL syntax can be found in the [docs](../index.html).
+Once again a more complete description of the Graql syntax can be found in the [docs](../index.html).